IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

 - `resource_group` - (String) The name of the resource group where the instance was created.
 - `status` - (String) The status of the instance.
 - `vpc` - (String) The ID of the VPC that the instance belongs to.
-- `vcpu`- (Object) A list of virtual CPUs that were allocated to the instance.
+- `vcpu`- (List) A list of virtual CPUs that were allocated to the instance.

   Nested scheme for `vcpu`:
   - `architecture` - (String) The architecture of the virtual CPU.
   - `count`- (Integer) The number of virtual CPUs that are allocated to the instance.
-- `volume_attachments`- (Object) A list of volume attachments that were created for the instance.
+- `volume_attachments`- (List) A list of volume attachments that were created for the instance.

   Nested scheme for `volume_attachments`:
   - `volume_crn` - (String) The CRN of the volume that is associated with the volume attachment.